Adaptive Tuning of Parameterized Traffic Controllers via Multi-Agent Reinforcement Learning: Case Study

 \subsection{Simulation Results and Discussion}

-Figure \ref{fig:learning_curves}a represents the mean and standard deviation of episode rewards of the RL-based frameworks for 10 agents trained using different random seeds for each framework.
-The results show that multi-agent framework performs similar learning convergence to the single-agent framework eventhough it uses decentralized training.
-Figure \ref{fig:learning_curves}b shows the mean TTS values of each trained agent for both frameworks.
-The single-agent framework exhibits higher variance in performance, while the multi-agent framework perform more consistently.
-A plausible explanation is that the single-agent framework tunes all controller parameters centrally, which can achieve better policies but is more prone to poor learning in some runs due to the larger number of parameters.
-In contrast, each agent in the multi-agent framework tunes fewer controller parameters, leading to more reliable performance for lower-performing agents, while the decentralized structure limits the best achievable performance compared to the single-agent framework.
+Figure~\ref{fig:learning_curves}a shows the mean and standard deviation of episode rewards for the 10 RL-based frameworks trained with different random seeds, for both the single-agent and multi-agent settings.
+The results show that the multi-agent frameworks have a learning convergence similar to that of the single-agent frameworks, even though they use decentralized training.
+Figure~\ref{fig:learning_curves}b shows the distribution of TTS values across the case-study runs.
+The median TTS values of the two settings are close to each other, yet the single-agent setting shows considerably higher variability compared to the multi-agent setting.
+A possible explanation is that the single-agent setting tunes all controller parameters jointly, which benefits from centralized decision-making and can yield better-coordinated policies than the decentralized multi-agent setting in some training runs, but also enlarges the action space and makes the training more challenging and prone to suboptimal convergence in other runs, resulting in the higher variability.

-Table \ref{table:tts_all_methods} shows the mean and standard deviation of TTS for the proposed multi-agent RL framework, the single-agent RL framework, and the fixed-parameter and no-control cases.
-For the RL frameworks, we selected the agent whose mean TTS is closest to the average TTS of all 10 agents to fairly represent the average performance of each RL-based method.
-Statistics are computed over 100 experiments per approach with different random seeds.
-The results show that adaptive RL-based methods outperform the fixed-parameter and no-control cases, while the proposed multi-agent framework performs similarly to the single-agent RL framework, with slightly better TTS values.
-A possible explanation is that agents in the multi-agent framework learn to update fewer controller parameters individually during the same number of training episodes, whereas the single-agent RL framework updates all controller parameters jointly, making learning more challenging.
+Table~\ref{table:tts_all_methods} shows the mean and standard deviation of TTS values across the case-study runs for the proposed multi-agent RL framework, the single-agent RL framework, and the fixed-parameter and no-control cases.
+For comparison, from the 10 trained frameworks per setting in Figure~\ref{fig:learning_curves}b, we select the one whose mean TTS is closest to the 10-framework average, to fairly represent the average performance of each RL-based method.
+Statistics are computed over 100 case-study runs per approach with different random seeds.
+The results show that adaptive RL-based methods outperform the fixed-parameter and no-control cases, while the proposed multi-agent framework performs similarly to the single-agent RL framework.